MMU-TWT-Class-Oct-2015/G14C_University_Subject_Selection_System/README.md

 ##* Consider delivery platform – running on network or stand alone
 - server running on intranet
 - client access server html/php files through intranet (xampp: apache/MySQL)

+#2) Design Issues
+#3) Implementation

+#4) Evaluation
+- A simple and user friendly design interface has been developed
+- Student can register through the register interface provided
+- Student can then login to the subject registration system
+- Student can add and drop subject with the constrain provided from question